 By: Melissa R. Klapper

-Listen to Melissa discuss her monograph with Janet Golden on the SHCY Podcast.
+Revisit a conversation between Melissa Klapper and Janet Golden on Klapper's monograph, Ballet Class: An American History.
+You can listen to the episode here.
+This conversation originally aired as Season 10, Episode 9 of the SHCY Podcast.
+Melissa R. Klapper is Professor of History and Director of Women's & Gender Studies at Rowan University.
 Janet Golden is a Professor in the Department of History at Rutgers University-Camden.
 You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe on Google Play and iTunes.

 This review appeared in the Journal of Dance Education (2020).

 Ballet Class: An American History, Melissa R. Klapper

 Oxford University Press, 2020.
 403 pages; $29.95 (hardcover).

 What a difference a century makes.
 Ballet Class: An American History opens with Willa Cather opining in McClure’s Magazine in 1913 that “few American girls were interested in taking ballet class” (xi).
 But one hundred years later, ballet is everywhere.
 Ballet can be found on television, in movies, books, and toys for children.
 A simple Google search for ballet classes in my hometown netted at least a dozen dance studios.
 How did ballet become so popular?